Understanding Malaysian Business Visa Categories

 Employment Pass Costs:

 These official fees represent baseline costs.
-Factor in additional expenses for document preparation, courier services, and potential legal consultation—typically adding ₹15,000 - ₹25,000 to your total budget.
+Factor in additional expenses for document preparation, attestation services, courier fees, and potential legal consultation—typically adding AED 500-900 to your total budget.
+Currency exchange rates fluctuate; always confirm current MYR to AED conversion rates when budgeting.

 Real-World Scenarios: Learning from Success Stories